yoonsean0104/data-science-portfolio/README.md

 - Datasets used in the projects (where applicable).
 - A requirements.txt file listing the necessary libraries to run the notebooks.

-## Connect with Me 🌐

-I'm always open to collaborating on projects, sharing knowledge, and expanding my professional network.
-Feel free to connect with me on [LinkedIn](#) (insert your LinkedIn profile link).

 Thank you for visiting my portfolio.
 Dive into the projects to explore my work and the impact of data science in various sectors!